Table of Contents

 Many organizations provide traditional wellness programs and healthcare benefits to their employees to improve overall well-being and boost productivity.
 The success of workplace wellness programs depends largely on the active participation of employees in the wellness activities and in their development of healthy habits.
 However, with Covid-19 having entered our lives, implementing and executing current wellness programs in a remote work environment has been a challenge for organizations.

 Improving employee health and wellness in a remote work environment requires new strategies.
 The pandemic has forced employers to review their wellness programs and modify them with a greater focus on mental health.
-The future of work is predicted to be hybrid and even after the pandemic ends, the organizations will still need to tailor their wellness programs to the new work culture.
+The future of work is predicted to be hybrid and even as the pandemic ends, organizations still need to tailor their wellness programs to the new work culture.